arklumpus/TreeViewer/Readme.md

 ### Linux

-sMap has been tested on Debian buster, Ubuntu 20.04 and 20.10, Linux Mint 20.1, openSUSE Leap 15.2, Fedora 33, and CentOS 7 and 8.
+TreeViewer has been tested on Debian buster, Ubuntu 20.04 and 20.10, Linux Mint 20.1, openSUSE Leap 15.2, Fedora 33, and CentOS 7 and 8.

 Open a terminal window and download the installer using `wget` or `curl` (whichever you prefer/have available):